Hello Cheeky, 1973

 On 6 April 1975, before a live audience in the Paris “The Least Worst of Hello Cheeky” was recorded.
 It was produced by Bob Rogers.
 From the two hour show, 45 minutes was released on vinyl.
 Two 30 minute shows containing material from this recording session were broadcast on 25 January and 1 February 1976.

-In 1976 the show transfered to television being broadcast on ITV by Yorkshire Television.
+In 1976 the show transferred to television being broadcast on ITV by Yorkshire Television.
 It used the same writers and performers.

 The TV version was not so well received and managed only two series.